ayesha-m96/DSATermProject2025/README.md

 - Likely not normally distributed
 **Car Accident Deaths per 100k (2022)**
 - Right-skewed with a heavy tail above 20 deaths per 100k
-- Normal curve does not fit well, especially in the upper range
+- The normal curve does not fit well, especially in the upper range
 - Also likely not normally distributed

 **Histogram Observation Conclusion:** Since both variables show deviations from normality, I am deciding to use Spearman correlation to test my hypothesis testing.